Differential Equations

 Suppose that we have the system

-and that is a isolated critical point of the system.
+is a isolated critical point of the system.
 We also assume that

 so that